dylanjustice/gatsby-resume/src/pages/index.md

 objectives:

+-   Operationally focused software engineer with a passion for building, deploying and running software in production.
+-   Skilled cloud engineer with experience building out architectures and deploying resilient applications in AWS and Azure.
--   Proven experience developing high quality software solutions in a variety of technology stacks and leading highly effective engineering teams.
+-   Proven experience developing high quality software solutions from scratch in a variety of technology stacks and leading highly effective engineering teams.
 -   Demonstrated a passion for using technology to make processes more efficient for people.
 Complex problems don't necessarily require complex solutions.
 Solutions that are simple can be cost-effective and game-changing.
 -   Creating a culture of continuous improvement is a priority for me as a team leader.
 I focus on reducing lead times through automation, cloud infrastructure, and human systems.
--   I am well-spoken and have polished communication skills, making me ideal for teams and clients interested in exceeding their goals.
+-   I'm well-spoken and have polished communication skills, making me ideal for teams and clients interested in exceeding their goals.
+-   Amateur technology blogger.
+Novice bartender.
+Watersports enthusiast.

 skills:

+-   .NET 5/6/7
+-   Artifactory
 -   ASP.NET Core
 -   ASP.NET Framework
 -   AWS Administration
+-   AWS Cloud Development
+-   AWS Cloudformation
+-   AWS Lambda
 -   Azure Administration
--   AWS Lambda
+-   Azure ARM Templates
+-   Azure Cloud Development
 -   Azure Devops
 -   C#
 -   CSS
 -   Cypress.io
+-   Datadog
 -   Git
 -   Html5
 -   Javascript
 -   Jenkins
+-   Linux Administration
 -   MS SQL Server
 -   PostgreSQL
 -   Python
 -   ReactJS
 -   SCSS
+-   Splunk
 -   Terraform
+-   Terratest
 -   Typescript
--   Windows Server Administration
+-   Windows Administration

 workExperience: